What is a Good GRE Score?

 The verbal reasoning and quantitative reasoning scores are in 1-point increments while the analytical writing score is in 0.5-point increments.

-If you want to see where you currently stand, take our GRE practice test.
+If you want to see where you currently stand, take our free GRE test.

 Average GRE Scores